 2008: China National Space Administration astronaut Zhai Zhigang becomes the first Chinese person to perform a spacewalk while flying on Shenzhou 7, the third human spaceflight mission of the Chinese space program.

-2004: Record producer Phil Spector is charged with murder in the shooting death of Lana Clarkson at his mansion in 2003.
+2004: Record producer Phil Spector is charged in an indictment with murder in the shooting death of Lana Clarkson at his mansion in 2003.
 A first trial would end in a mistrial because of a hung jury in 2007, but Spector was ultimately convicted in 2009 of second-degree murder and sentenced to 19 years to life.

 2003: Actor Donald O'Connor, best known for his role as Gene Kelly's friend and colleague Cosmo Brown in "Singin' in the Rain," dies from congestive heart failure at the age of 78 in Calabasas, California.

 1999: Baseball's Detroit Tigers play their last game in Tiger Stadium after 87 years in the stadium.
 The final game was an 8–2 victory over the Kansas City Royals.
 In the decade after the Tigers left the stadium for their new home, Comerica Park, several rejected redevelopment and preservation efforts finally gave way to demolition of the stadium on Sept.
 21, 2009, although the playing field remains on the site.